 - Government Accountability Office (GAO)

-Before you embark on experience towards licensure, make sure that your hiring agency, and supervisor, meets the requirements of the Alabama board.
+Before you embark on experience towards licensure, make sure that your hiring agency and supervisor meet the requirements of the Alabama Board of Accountancy.

-If your desire is to teach college or university level accounting as a licensed CPA, you must first teach with a CPA certificate.
+If your desire is to make your career as a faculty member in the acconting department at the college or university level, your CPA licensure requirements are a bit different.
+You must first teach, often as part-time faculty, with a CPA certificate.
 In order to satisfy Alabama's requirements, your experience should be for institutions accredited by the Southern Association of Colleges and Schools or a regional equivalent.
-If you are unsure whether your employer meets the requirements, consult with the Alabama board to ensure that your experience will count towards licensure in the state.
+If you are unsure whether your employer meets the requirements, consult with the Alabama board site to ensure that your experience will count towards licensure in the state.
+Ideally, and for best success, your accounting education will come from a nationally accredited college or university.
+Their rigorous courses will prepare you to pass the CPA exam and become a highly successful member of any esteemed accounting department.

-You will need to account for your time working in the field before you qualify for licensure.
+You will need to account for your time working in the accountancy field before you qualify for licensure.
 Thus, as you accrue experience, you will want to be diligent in recording all of your duties.
-In this process, make sure that you delineate what time was spent in each area of accounting – auditing, consulting, tax accounting, installing controls, etc.
+In this process, make sure that you delineate what time was spent in each area of accounting – auditing, consulting, tax accounting, installing controls, etc. The Alabama Board is keen on seeing a detailed application from each CPA candidate.

 Once you have your time accounted for, and you have completed a full year of public accountancy, or two years in the other specialty areas, you should prepare a letter to the board.
-This letter should be addressed to the Executive Director of the Alabama State Board of Accountancy, dated, and include the following, on company letterhead:
+This letter should be addressed to the Executive Director of the Alabama State Board, dated, and include the following, on company letterhead:

 - Your full name